 By contrast, a court is unlikely to find utility bills, food, rent, and modestly-priced clothing to be luxury purchases.

 If you take out a cash advance before filing your case, you risk not being able to discharge that debt in your bankruptcy.
-Cash advances totaling over $1,000 in aggregate obtained during the 70 days before a bankruptcy filing are also presumed nondischargeable (as of April 1, 2019; $950 for cases filed between April 1, 2016, and March 31, 2019).
+Cash advances totaling over $1,100 in aggregate obtained during the 70 days before a bankruptcy filing are also presumed nondischargeable (for cases filed between April 1, 2022, and March 31, 2025).

 Find out about other types of bankruptcy fraud.